20klompr/xPro-V5/Front_Panel.md

 1. To use a NO switch (see figure below), simply wire the switch to the 2 pin, 3.81mm header.
 Verify the default jumper settings<sub>(1 & 2)</sub>
 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/NO_Estop.jpg" width="800">

 2. To use a NC switch, you must first update the firmware to one of the “CNC_xPRO_V5_----_---_NC” variants.
-Verify the jumper settings<sub>(1 & 2)</sub> Then wire the NC switch to the 2 pin, 3.81mm header (see figure below).
+Verify the jumper settings<sub>(1 & 2)</sub> Then wire the NC switch to the 2 pin, 3.81mm header (see figure below⤵).
 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/NC_Estop.jpg" width="800">

 ***